Roberto Benedicto: Compromise deal with the Philippine government

 Following Marcos' downfall in 1986, Benedicto entered into a compromise agreement with the Presidential Commission on Good Government in 1990, surrendering about million worth of Swiss bank deposits, shares in 32 corporations including "100% of the California Overseas Bank shares", cash dividends in his firms, and 51 percent of his agricultural land holdings.

+Benedicto's grave at Manila Memorial Park – Sucat.

 Death

 Benedicto died on May 15, 2000, in Bacolod City, Philippines.